 Another issue is the lack of training and equipment for women in the construction industry.
 Women should receive appropriate training and the tools they need to succeed in this field, just as men do.
 Mistaken perceptions from others may make it difficult for them to get hired or even to apply.
 If they feel they won’t succeed with an application, women construction workers may adopt the “Why bother?” attitude and avoid submitting their application materials for positions with local companies.
 There is an answer to this — women in construction management.

 Where Are Women in Construction Working?

 With the small percentage of women in the construction industry, it’s good to know where they are working.
 Most women work offsite, and some manage their own construction company.
 The average woman construction worker may find a wealth of construction manager career opportunities.

-Regardless, women in construction face many challenges if they want to work at a job site.
+Regardless, women working in construction face many challenges if they want to work at a job site.
 These challenges include little to no access to safety equipment that fits and performs properly.